 Neema joined ARU in 2016 as Lecturer in Criminology.
 Previously, she held a post as Assistant Professor of Psychology and Psychology Laboratory Manager at Richmond, The American International University in London.
 Prior to this, Neema managed the 8th fieldwork wave and research team for the longitudinal Peterborough Adolescent and Young Adult Development Study (PADS+) at the Institute of Criminology (University of Cambridge), where she completed her PhD.

+Neema’s research expertise is in developmental psychology, including the causes and influencing factors behind a variety of behaviours.
+More specifically, she studies the development of moral rules and moral emotions, and how they might influence aggression or delinquency.
 Her PhD thesis, entitled 'The roles of empathy, shame, and guilt in violence decision-making' explored the role of moral emotions in the decision to engage in acts of crime, using a combination of longitudinal quantitative data and qualitative in-depth interview data about persistent offenders’ real-life violent events.

 Trivedi-Bateman, N. 2015.
 The roles of empathy, shame, and guilt in violence decision-making.
 PhD thesis, University of Cambridge.

 Trivedi-Bateman, N., 2019.
 Being human; being moral: weak empathy, shame, guilt, and moral rules in violent offenders.
 In: 2019 Conference of the Arts, Humanities, and Social Sciences, Anglia Ruskin University.
 Cambridge, UK.

 Trivedi-Bateman, N., 2019.
 The combined roles of moral emotions and moral rules in explaining violence.
 In: 2019 Conference of the British Society of Criminology.
 Lincoln, UK.